The SUN Bucks program is back for 2026!

 4. Through the EBT Call Center Automated Phone System – read Option 4 below.

-Option 1: ebtEDGE.com
+Option 1: ebtEDGE

-To check your balance using ebtEDGE.com, log into your account (see “How do I use ebtEdge (Cardholder Portal) for my EBT account?” to learn how to set up your account).
+To check your balance using ebtEDGE, log into your account (see “How do I use ebtEdge (Cardholder Portal) for my EBT account?” to learn how to set up your account).
 Your current balance and a list of previous transactions will show on the screen.

 Your ebtEDGE Cardholder Portal account will show if there are benefits posted and/or pending and when those benefits will be available for use.
 If your food benefit amount is listed under “Pending Items,” this means you will not be able to spend them until the date listed below the pending deposit.